I wanted to

 you will quickly vanish from the good land he has given you.”
 (Deut.

-11:26-32; Joshua 23:14-16, NLT) To the anointed but rebellious king Saul,
+11:26-32; Joshua 23:14-16, NLT)

 Requiring his people to go over to the Babylonians certainly was a test of

 obedience!
-By making the journey they in effect acknowledged the obvious.
-The
+By making the journey they in effect acknowledged the obvious: the

 sacrifices on the altar in Jerusalem were no longer acceptable to God, and he